TYPO3-svn-archive/aw_resize/Documentation/UserManual.rst

 **Some Background**

-the extension will try to find the filemount from the usergroup of the user currently logged in
+The extension will try to find the filemount from the usergroup of the user currently logged in

 * if many filemounts are assigned the first one will be used.
 * if no filemounts are assigned '/fileadmin/user_upload/dummy' will be used as a fallback until a filemount is assigned
 * if the user has admin rights then the user can access all the images under the fileamdin folder.